UniFolios/SaaSLand/README.md

 This file defines the **custom 404 (Not Found) page** for the SaaSLand project.
 It ensures that users who navigate to a non-existent route see a well-designed error page instead of a generic browser error.

 - Displays a **"404"** heading, indicating that the page was not found.
-- Shows a **message** informing users that the page might have been moved or doesn’t exist.
+- Shows a **message** informing users that the page might have been moved or doesn't exist.
 - Includes a **"Return Home"** button, allowing users to navigate back to the homepage.
-- Uses **Next.js’s `Link` component** for efficient client-side navigation.
+- Uses **Next.js's `Link` component** for efficient client-side navigation.
 - The page is centered vertically and horizontally using **Tailwind CSS classes** for a clean UI.

 This file ensures a **user-friendly error experience** by providing a clear message and an easy way to return to the main site.